brotkrueml/schema/Documentation/Developer/Index.rst

 The view helpers can be nested into each other.

-The chapter :ref:`Using the View Helpers <view-helpers>` explains the usage of the view helpers in detail.
+The chapter :ref:`view-helpers` explains the usage of the view helpers in detail.

 ..
 NOTE::